efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fullsimlight/index.md

 ```
 By default, i.e. if it is not specified by the above command, the type will be randomly selected from a pre-defined list for each individual primary particle uniformly.
 The current list of particles includes e-, e+ and gamma particles.
 It can be extended by adding more particles to the list in the MyPrimaryGeneratorAction class.

 ## Pythia generator

  FullSimLight supports Pythia as primary particles generator.
 In order to use Pythia, the user should have it installed in their system and if Pythia is found FullSimLight will be compiled with the support on.
-There are three different default options available when using the -P or --pythia flag (i.e. ttbar, higgs and minbias):
+There are three different default options available when using the -P or --pythia flag (i.e. *ttbar*, *higgs* and *minbias*):

   ``` bash
  -P :   generate events with Pythia [config. available: ttbar/higgs/minbias or use ascii input file]
  ```